tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

-There is no limit to the number of **case** sections you can include in a **switch** control structure, although the more case sections there are, the more expressions LiveCode must evaluate and the more slowly the **switch** structure executes.
+There is no limit to the number of **case** sections you can include in a **switch** control structure, although the more case sections there are, the more expressions the engine must evaluate and the more slowly the **switch** structure executes.

 ## Extending the Message Path